 Low HDL cholesterol

-HDL cholesterol is a type of cholesterol that is essential for good heart health, and it can sometimes fall too low.
+HDL cholesterol is a type of cholesterol that protects your heart health, and it can sometimes fall too low.

 What causes low HDL cholesterol?